 President and CEO, Plug'n Drive

 Cara Clairman is President and CEO of Plug’n Drive, a non-profit that is accelerating the deployment of Electric Vehicles to maximize their environmental and economic benefits.
-In just over six years, Cara has taken Plug’n Drive from an idea to a thriving non-profit, recognized as a leader in the EV space.
+As its founder in 2011, Cara has taken Plug’n Drive from an idea to a thriving non-profit, recognized as a leader in the EV space.

 She holds a Bachelor of Laws from Osgoode Hall and a Masters in Environmental Studies from York University, as well as an Honours Bachelor of Science degree from Queen’s University.
-Cara is currently driving the 100% electric Chevy Bolt as her personal car.
+Cara lives in a two EV household - a Tesla Model 3 and a Chevrolet Bolt.

 Shelley Cornforth